Does CBD Work for Sleep Apnea?

 Patients are encouraged to document their reactions to CBD through a journal they can refer to during a consultation with their physician.

 Before adding CBD to their treatment, sleep apnea patients should consult with their doctor first.
+Properly treated sleep apnea by a medical professional is important to prevent long term complications.

 How to Take CBD for Sleep Apnea